Brightspace/generator-polymer-init-d2l-polymer-2-element/README.md

 * You should be able to just hit enter on the name (it will use a default of the folder name) and description (no default, will be left blank if you don't type a description)

-[Any details or examples on how to use]

 ## Documentation